 Trade show etiquette and ethics in Europe

 Trade shows and trade fairs are more than just a stage to exhibit your brand; they provide common grounds for networking and acquainting yourself and your brand to a diverse audience.
 At trade shows, you as a brand get an opportunity to interact and showcase your brand to new congregations.
-Every region has its own set of ethics and etiquette and as guest exhibitor of the region it is obligatory that you present your brand responsibly while abiding with the laws and ethics of the region.
+Every region has its own set of ethics and etiquette and as a guest exhibitor of the region, it is obligatory that you present your brand responsibly while abiding with the laws and ethics of the region.
 Learning the ethics of the region you are exhibiting in also helps you in creating a powerful impact on the audience.
 It helps you to send forth your marketing message effectively and builds a solid reputation for the brand.

-Just like any other continent, Europe too has a code of ethics and etiquette for trade shows and events.
+Just like any other continent, Europe to has a code of ethics and etiquette for trade shows and events.
 Let us delve into a few that will ensure a smooth exhibiting experience in Europe.

 Introductions – In Europe, it is suggested that you introduce yourself first before you get in a conversation with your clients.
 You may also add your designation at the end of the name, to givethe clients a brief idea about who they are dealing with.

 Dress code – At trade shows and exhibitions in Europe, it is suggested that you dress formally especially if you are visiting the show strictly for business purposes.
 For men, a formal jacket, trousers and clean, formal shoes is a standard.
 You may add a tie if required.
 On women, formal dresses, below the knee skirts and shirts arestandard attire at trade shows and exhibitions.